waimea-cholmes2/300DTD-Workout-Tracker-Website-Project/docs/1-sprint-1-prototype.md

 ### Testing

-I took my user through the UI and explained how it will work and where evrytimg will be They said "Yeah thats perfect, just add like a login and register page well"
+I took my user through the UI and explained how it will work and where everything will be They said "Yeah thats perfect, just add like a login and register page as well"

 ### Changes / Improvements